vand3rlinden/Azure-Automation/README.md

 # azure-automation
-This scripts can be used to manage Azure AD and Microsoft 365.

-The scripts contains seperate runbooks to login to Azure AD or Exchange Online
+This scripts can be used to manage Azure AD and Microsoft 365 and contains seperate runbooks to login to Azure AD or Exchange Online

 # Runbook: Login-AzureAD.ps1